Strength Training Manual

 The importance is again a complex concept and can mean different things.
 Mike Tuchscherer utilizes specificity to competition lifts as a criterion, and his classification model is very similar to the Bondarchuk model (see Figure 3.3).
 Thus, importance in this strength specialist example refers to specificity and similarity with the main movements (squat, bench press, and deadlift).
 Figure 3.16 contains example exercises for each category for squat, bench press, and deadlift.

 Figure 3.16.
 Mike Tuchscherer classification

 Specific exercises can be selected based on the individual lifter qualities and needs, although a generic approach can exist (see Bayesian updating in Chapter 1).

-When it comes to strength generalist approach to exercise importance classification, usually we have some idea of the biggest bang for the bucks, amount of joints and muscle mass involved, or exercises that allow highest loads.
+When it comes to the strength generalist approach to exercise importance classification, usually we have some idea of the biggest bang for the bucks, amount of joints and muscle mass involved, or exercises that allow the highest loads.
 But again, there is no right or wrong answer here.
 An example of major grinding categories can be seen in Figure 3.17